Scheduling Execution in PHP

 Dynamic Message Schedules

-Suppose user made an order and if he does a quick product shipping, we want to delay it for 3 days or otherwise 7 days.
+Suppose the user made an order and if he does a quick product shipping, we want to delay it for 3 days or otherwise 7 days.

 And our Command Handler